MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/certutil.md

   - EKU or Application Policies ObjectId
   - CRL issuer Common Name.

-Many of these may result in multiple matches.
+Many of these identifiers might result in multiple matches.

 - **OutputFile** is the file used to save the matching certificates.